There are a few things that are more annoying than a shaking steering wheel while you are driving.

-Possible Causes of a shaking steering wheel
+Possible Causes of a Shaking steering wheel

-There can be a lot of different causes for a shaking or vibrating steering wheel, but I will list the most common parts and I will teach you in what direction you should start your troubleshooting.
+There are a lot of different causes when it comes to a shaking or vibrating steering wheel, but I will list the most common parts, and I will teach you in what direction you should start your troubleshooting.
 This is a general list of possible causes.

 - Unbalanced/Damaged Wheels, Tires, Rims (Most common)

 - Unbalanced/Damaged Driveshafts (If front wheel drive)

-If your steering wheel is shaking at high speeds and you can’t feel a more/less shaking when you are braking or accelerating, the most common problem is unbalanced tires or a damage to one of your wheels.
+If your steering wheel is shaking at high speeds and you can’t feel a more/less shaking when you are braking or accelerating, the most common problem is unbalanced tires or damage to one of your wheels.

 If you feel heavy shaking in the steering wheel when driving, the problem is most likely at one of the front wheels.